-- 1. Explore and understand the basic structure of 3D game engines. - a.
-Identify the core components of game engines relative to game development. - b.
+- 1. Explore and understand the basic structure of 3D game engines. - Identify the core components of game engines relative to game development. a. - b.
 Discuss the importance of game engines in the game development process. - c.
 Develop an understanding of the elements of the game design engine. - d.
-Create game code using a game engine. - e.
-Develop an understanding of how coding is implemented in the game engine. - f.
-Identify how the game engine utilizes prefabs/blueprints to create more complex components. - g.
-Identify which materials and textures the game engine can utilize. - h.
+Create game code using a game engine. - Develop an understanding of how coding is implemented in the game engine. e. - f.
+Identify how the game engine utilizes prefabs/blueprints to create more complex components. - Identify which materials and textures the game engine can utilize. g. - h.
 Identify which type of lighting are available within the game engine. - i.
-Investigate how 2D and 3D audio are implemented in the game engine. - j.
-Research the different controller types available in the game engine. - k.
+Investigate how 2D and 3D audio are implemented in the game engine. - Research the different controller types available in the game engine. j. - k.
 Evaluate which target platforms the game engine is capable of delivering for, as well as licensing costs for those platforms. - 2.
 Create and publish interactive 3D game environments utilizing typical workflow techniques. - a.
 Plan the environment using sketches, storyboards, inspiration art, and notes. - b.
 Create prototype environment geometry using the "blocking-in" technique. - c.
 Implement a character controller into the environment for early testing. - d.
 Revise prototype designs by creating and importing meshes and textures into the game engine. - e.
 Demonstrate integration of pre-made assets into the environment. - f.
-Integrate appropriate light sources and effects into the environment. - g.
-Create and utilize prefab/blueprints in the environment. - h.
-Create basic game logic using script/code/blueprints. - i.
+Integrate appropriate light sources and effects into the environment. - Create and utilize prefab/blueprints in the environment. g. - Create basic game logic using script/code/blueprints. h. - i.
 Implement 2D and 3D audio into the environment. - j.
 Implement environmental and/or particle effects. - k.
 Demonstrate creating deployment packages for various platforms.

-Course Number and Name: IMT 2413 Animation & Simulation Design Capstone present courses leading to the creation of final projects for a professional digital portfolio.
+Course Number and Name: IMT 2413 Animation & Simulation Design Capstone Description: This capstone class is the culmination of lessons learned in previous and present courses leading to the creation of final projects for a professional digital portfolio.
 The student will originate and/or revise a minimum of two projects and create a "sizzle reel" video utilizing the standard process of pre-production planning, production, revision, and final publication.
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75